DasunThathsara/User-defined-Regex/README.md

 # User-Defined Regex
 Implement Regex characters using the Knuth-Morris-Pratt (KMP) string matching algorithm.
-The solution was done by using the Python programming language.
+The solution was done using the Python programming language.

 <br /><br />
 ## How to run?